jesgundy/bedrock/README.md

 ## How do I get this thing off the ground?

-Download the zip file, and drag it in to Codekit 2.
+Download the zip file, unzip it, and drag the folder in to Codekit 2.
+Rename your project.
 Consider checking for the most recent version of the included libraries.
-Fin.
+Go forth and build.

 ## License